komlog-io/komlogd/docs/en/api.rst

 You can stack the *transfermethod* decorator as many times as you need.
 A transfer method will be created each time the decorator is applied.
-So for the previous example, if we want to create transfer methods for two groups of metrics, we can decorate the function once per group instead of creating two functions for the same operation.
+So for the previous example, if we want to create transfer methods for two groups of metrics, we can decorate the function once per group.

 .. code:: python